-Barry believes that the legalization–particularly of medicinal marijuana–led to a surge in Colorado’s population in the immediate aftermath, but that has since died down.
-The recent migration to Colorado in the last five years or so is “mostly a result of our strong economy,” he says.
+Barry believes that the legalization--particularly of medicinal marijuana--led to a surge in Colorado's population in the immediate aftermath, but that has since died down.
+The recent migration to Colorado in the last five years or so is "mostly a result of our strong economy," he says.

 But a naysayer, he is not.
 "It's been nothing but positive for real estate."

 However, the impact of marijuana legalization is a complicated topic, and it could be years before its effects are fully evaluated.
 Research by the Tenth District of the Federal Reserve Bank has focused on the employment impact as well as tax revenue.
-The laws of supply and demand, being what they are, has resulted in marijuana prices falling from the initial days of legalization, which has complicated matters.
+The laws of supply and demand, being what they are, have resulted in marijuana prices falling from the initial days of legalization, which has complicated matters.

 The impacts on real estate remain hazy for some.
 As for the team at Clever Real Estate, based in St. Louis, they'll be ready for an influx of homebuyers if Missouri legalizes recreational marijuana.